-The upshot of income poverty is energy poverty.
+Corollary to income poverty is energy poverty.
 Surprisingly, there are no goals set by the United Nations in reducing energy poverty.
-Nevertheless, it has been suggested that access to electricity is an important means to achieving economic development (Barnes, 2007; Holm, 2005).
+Nonetheless, it has been presented that access to electricity is an important means to achieving economic development (Barnes, 2007; Holm, 2005).
 In areas without a sustained source of power, the basic social services are minimal, if not absent, and the rate of business development is dismal.

-In the Philippines, a self-rating survey conducted in 2005 revealed that the majority still feel as poor as they felt when they were fifteen years old (Tabunda, 2007).
+In the Philippines, a self-rating survey conducted in 2005 reveals that majority still feel as poor as they felt when they were 15 years old (Tabunda, 2007).
 These chronically poor members of society are generally uneducated and living in remote rural areas, where there is little or no access to power.

 The archipelagic landscape of the Philippines makes connectivity to the grid a major challenge.
-Even as the country's head of state declares that 100 per cent of all households will be connected by 2016 (Velasco, 2012) and the budget allocation for rural electrification will double to P5 billion (Torres, 2012), it is unlikely that the sparsely populated communities living in the smallest islands or deep in the mountains will be reached by the grid.
-The Energy Secretary admits that it is probably cheaper to buy houses in town for the poor in remote areas than to invest in bringing electricity to their present location (personal communication, January 2012).
-Consequently, if the goal is to reduce energy poverty, the only way of electrifying these communities is to install clean off-grid power facilities that take advantage of the indigenous natural resources.
-Meisen and Akin (2008) cite the cases of Tunisia and China as the best examples.
+Even as the country's head of state declares that 100 per cent of all households will be connected by 2016 (Velasco, 2012) and the budget allocation for rural electrification can double to P5 billion (Torres, 2012), it is unlikely that the sparsely populated communities living in the smallest islands or deep in the mountains will be reached by the grid.
+The Energy Secretary admits that it is probably cheaper to buy houses in town for the poor in the remote area than to spend for bringing electricity to their present location (personal communication, January 2012).
+Consequently, if the goal is to reduce energy poverty, the only means to electrify these communities is to install clean off-grid power facilities that take advantage of the indigenous natural resources.
+Meisen and Akin (2008) cite the cases of Tunisia and China as best examples.

-Unfortunately, investments in renewable energy can be quite expensive, especially when there is no critical mass.
-This probably explains why the government as part of basic social service delivery, and power companies as part of the target market, and the private sector as part of their corporate social responsibility endeavours, shy away from these hard-to-reach communities.
-Therefore, the only solution is for the communities themselves to cooperate to maintain a small power facility, not only to electrify homes, but more importantly, to energize revenue-generating activities for their locality (Roxas and Santiago, 2010).
-In this way, they are able to become active partners in lifting themselves from poverty.
+Unfortunately, investments in renewable energy can be quite expensive especially when there is no critical mass.
+This probably explains why the government as part of basic social service delivery, power companies as part of target market, and the private sector as part of their corporate social responsibility endeavours, shies away from these hard-to-reach communities.
+The only solution therefore is for the communities themselves to cooperate to maintain a small power facility, not only to electrify homes, but more importantly to energize revenue-generating activities for their locality (Roxas and Santiago, 2010).
+In this way, they are able to be active partners in lifting themselves from poverty.